Tanguy Nianzou: Bayern Munich

 On 1 July 2020, Bundesliga club Bayern Munich announced the signing of Nianzou on a four-year deal.
 He made his debut in a 3–1 league win against VfB Stuttgart on 28 November.
 On 12 December, Nianzou suffered a muscle injury, and was ruled out for one to two months.
 The injury was lingering from a previous injury that occurred at the beginning of the 2020–21 season.
 His return proved to come later than expected, as he appeared as a substitute in a 1–1 draw to Union Berlin on 10 April 2021.
 On 19 March 2022, he scored his only goal at the club in a 4–0 win over Union Berlin.

 Sevilla

 On 17 August 2022, Nianzou signed a five-year contract with Spanish club Sevilla.
 Two days later, Nianzou made his debut against Real Valladolid.
 On 11 October, he scored his first Champions League goal in a 1–1 away draw against Borussia Dortmund.
 On 14 January 2023, he scored his first La Liga goal in a 2–1 away defeat against Girona.

+Lille

+On 18 July 2026, Nianzou returned to France and signed a two-year contract with Lille.